ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ## Writing a Book

-This post is the second in a series on my experiences writing my first technical book, **[Backbone.js Testing][book_packt]**, published in July, 2013.
-In this point, I will walk through authoring the core of the book from writing the first pages to finishing off the last round of technical edits and submission of the full draft of the book to my publisher.
+This is the second in a series of posts on my experiences writing my first technical book, **[Backbone.js Testing][book_packt]**, published in July, 2013.
+In this article, I reflect on the task of authoring the core of the book - from writing the first pages to finishing off the last round of technical edits and submission of the full draft of the book to my publisher.

-An overview of the main points we'll cover includes:
+A rough overview of salient tips and experiences from this part of the book-writing journey includes:

 * Make sure to have a reliable backup of your work - expect to lose all your files (and your computer).